marekburiak/ILI9341_due/README.md

 gText class from GLCD library was used as a base for rendering custom fonts.
 Custom font .h files can be generated with GLCDFontCreator2 tool:<br>
 https://code.google.com/p/glcd-arduino/downloads/detail?name=GLCDFontCreator2.zip&can=2&q=

-As for the wiring, use Due's HW SPI pins.
+As for the wiring, use Due's HW SPI pins (e.g. described here: http://21stdigitalhome.blogspot.com/2013/02/arduino-due-hardware-spi.html).
 A pin for CS depends on the SPI mode you choose.
 If you look into ILI9341_due.h, you should find this:
 ```Arduino
 // comment out the SPI mode you want to use